Float Trips in Late Spring

 Needless to say, this is not the time to float freestone rivers, as rivers that aren’t protected by dams are known.
 It’s not that the fishing is so-so.
 It’s that the rivers are dangerous to even float, much less fish.

 Our primary float trip option in late spring is the Lower Madison River, which is located about 30 minutes from Bozeman, about an hour from Livingston.
-This puts it in closer range than many other options we fish regularly later in the season, including all of Yellowstone Park, portions of the lower Yellowstone, and the Stillwater.
+We also run a few trips on the Upper Madison and multi-day trips on the Missouri, most of the latter with repeat clients.

 Crowds on all rivers low and clear enough to float in late spring are generally high.
 There’s just no getting around it.
 Lots of people come to Montana expecting everything to be good in May and early June, as it is in many other parts of the country, and they are all clustered onto fewer rivers than usual.
 The Missouri gets hit hard, in particular.